 Niagara Region Public Health adheres to strict rules about how we collect, store, use and share personal health information.
 These rules can be found in the Personal Health Information Protection Act, 2004.

-We believe our clients should know what personal health information we collect, how we use it, to who we disclose it, and how we protect it.
-Ontario's Personal Health Information Protection Act (PHIPA), Bill 31 became effective November 1, 2004.
+We believe our clients should know what personal health information we collect, how we use it, to whom we disclose it and how we protect it.

 Email Freedom of Information / Privacy Coordinator